Morkalork/ecma-essentials/README.md

 ## Import/Export

-You can now export values from a file and import them in another.
+You can export values from a file and import them in another.
 This is benefitial for many reasons, the main one being code structure.

 ```js
 // NAMED EXPORT